linterniGamer/Tt-Games-quickbms-scripts/README.md

 2.- Put the name of the file you wanna open with its extension.

 3.- Follow the steps to be able to extract dat files.

+### 2.- Why the tool doesn't extract the files contained inside the DAT files?
+It might be due to these reasons:

+1.- The bms script you selected is not the correct one.

+2.- The DAT file is not a valid one (E.g. Transformers The Game for Xbox 360).

+3.- The DAT files are corrupted (careful with extracting DAT files from PS3 or Xbox 360 ISOs).